pact-foundation/docs.pact.io/website/docs/pact_broker/advanced_topics/consumer_version_selectors.md

 ### Using a matching branch for coordinated branch development

 Dynamically determine the current branch of the provider, see if there is a matching pact for that branch.

+`matchingBranch` -  Returns the pacts for providers configured branch property in the verification task.
+Normally covered by contract_requiring_verification_published event + corresponding webhoo

 <Tabs
 groupId="sdk-choice"